ThoughtWorksZA/bookworm/readme.md

 ##Deployment

-BookWorm has been deployed successfully to AppHarbor.
+BookWorm has been successfully deployed to [AppHarbor](https://appharbor.com/).

 ###Setting up
 To deploy BookWorm to AppHarbor: